Opening a US bank account allows you to multiply your business money.

 Banks have their own policies for opening business bank accounts.
 Those policies can vary significantly.
-Banks have different rules on opening business bank accounts.
+For example, banks have different rules on opening business accounts.

 Regardless of their policies, however, every American bank must comply with strict federal and state regulations that protect your money.
 This is your cornerstone safeguard.

 Online Bank Account

 That remote account opening practice is no longer common, however.
 Instead, American banks now normally require a physical presence in the bank when opening the first account.
 Having opened your first account physically, nevertheless, you may open your subsequent accounts online.